JAlcocerT/JAlcocerT/content/blog/dev-email.md

 Fix it as per the `POCKETBASE_URL` environment variable!

-But it arrives to your inbox!
+But the email arrives to your inbox!

 ![Mailtrap as Pocketbase SMTP to verify emails](/blog_img/email/mailtrap-pocketbase-verify-email.png)